 Third, it must be determined whether protection is needed at the water meter or at a location within the facility.
+A summary of these factors and the recommended device selection is given in Table 7-1.

 Approved Air Gap Separation (AG)